NOMS-DIGITAL-STUDIO/terraform-poc/README.md

 Terraform has been successfully initialized!
 ```

-You are now ready to run terraform command.
+You are now ready to run terraform commands:

 e.g.
 ```